Acquiring the Codebase¶

 pip install -e .[docs] from the project directory.

 nucypher is hosted on Read The Docs, and is automatically built without intervention by following the release procedure.

 However, you may want to build the documentation html locally for development.

-If the build is successful, the resulting html output can be found in
+If the build is successful, the resulting local documentation homepage,

 Docker builds are automated as part of the publication workflow on circleCI and pushed to docker cloud.
 However you may want to build a local version of docker for development.

 Issuing a New Release¶